"Mrs Money with the vibes": Media personality Tomike recreates Asake's look

-Fans Amused as Media Personality Tomike Replicates Asaka's Traditional Look in New Post
+Fans Amused as Media Personality Tomike Replicates Asake's Traditional Look in New Post

 - Nigerian media personality, Tomike Adeoye, recently left her fans amazed with her recent post on Instagram